danielparks/puppet-rustup/REFERENCE.md

 ### <a name="rustupoptionalstringorarray"></a>`Rustup::OptionalStringOrArray`

-Convenience type to make params easier to read.
+Convenience type to make params easier to read

 Alias of